-17.3.
+1.3.
 Document information

 Document information is a hierarchy of facts related only in that they all provide information about the document being submitted.
+There are no mathematical relations.

 The document information section of a financial report is required by the SEC and provides basic information about the document itself.